×

 What is the difference between CLP and ADR classification?

-CLP focuses on identifying and communicating the hazards of chemicals themselves (via labels) for their use and storage.
-ADR focuses specifically on regulating the transport of these goods by road, defining hazard classes for transport, packaging rules, and vehicle signage.
-Both complement each other for the safe management of logistics flows.
+CLP focuses on identifying and communicating the hazards of the chemicals themselves (via labels) for their use and storage.
+ADR focuses specifically on regulating the transport of these goods by road, defining hazard classes for transport, packaging rules, and vehicle markings.
+The two are complementary for the safe management of logistics flows.

-Is my e-commerce warehouse that sells perfumes and deodorants affected by hazardous materials management?
+Is my e-commerce warehouse, which sells perfumes and deodorants, affected by the management of hazardous materials?

 Yes, absolutely .
 Perfumes, hairsprays, aerosol deodorants, and nail polishes often contain flammable substances (alcohol, propellant gas).
 They are considered hazardous materials subject to ADR regulations for transport and require specific storage precautions.
-These products must therefore be managed rigorously, even in e-commerce.
+Therefore, the handling of these products must be rigorous, even in e-commerce.

 Is a WMS mandatory for storing hazardous products?

-Although it is not "mandatory" in the law in the same way as an operating permit, it has become practically indispensable to ensure compliance with regulations (Seveso, ICPE).
-In the event of an inspection or incident, proving diligence without a tool like a WMS is extremely difficult, if not impossible.
+Although not legally mandated like an operating permit, a WMS has become practically indispensable for ensuring compliance with regulations (Seveso, ICPE).
+In the event of an inspection or incident, proving due diligence without a tool like a WMS is extremely difficult, if not impossible.

 What is a compatibility matrix in a WMS?

-This is a software feature that integrates chemical storage rules .
+This software feature integrates chemical storage rules .
 It prevents the WMS from assigning a storage location to a product if it is incompatible with materials already present nearby.
-It provides a safety feature to prevent dangerous chemical reactions.
+This provides a safety measure to prevent dangerous chemical reactions.

 How does WMS help with batch traceability?

-WMS software scans and records the batch number of each product upon receipt.
-It then tracks this batch through each internal movement (from location A to location B) and associates it with a specific customer order upon shipment.
-This allows you to know in just a few clicks where each unit in a batch is located and to whom it was sent.
+The WMS software scans and records the batch number of each product upon receipt.
+It then tracks this batch through every internal movement (from location A to location B) and associates it with a specific customer order upon shipment.
+This allows you to know in just a few clicks where each unit of a batch is located and to whom it has been sent.